hariprasadb18/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 **Blocking vs Non-Blocking Assignments**:

 Blocking statements execute the statemetns in the order they are written inside the always block.
 Non-Blocking statements execute all the RHS and once always block is entered, the values are assigned to LHS.
 This will give mismatch as sometimes, improper use of blocking statements can create latches.
-Please click here to go to example - [Example](Example)
+Please click here to go to example - Example4

 ## 5.2 Lab- GLS Synth Sim Mismatch